mixpanel/docs/pages/docs/session-replay/session-replay-web.md

 As of today, Session Replay is available for web-based applications (including mobile web) on the Enterprise Plan and closed Alpha testing for native iOS apps.
 Android Alpha testing is expected later this year.

-For any questions about mobile beta access, please reach out to your Account Manager.
+For any questions about early access to mobile replay, please reach out to your Account Manager.

 ### Can I prevent Session Replay from recording sensitive content?